 In addition to the maintenance costs, phone bills with a legacy phone system are also substantial.
 Your calls are transmitted via antique PSTN lines that charge at a much higher rate than VoIP, especially for long-distance and international calls.
 After all, the telecom carrier needs to invest in wires, cables, and satellites to support your phone lines.

-2. Additional Business-enhancing Benefits with the New VoIP PBX
+2. Business-Enhancing Benefits with the New VoIP PBX

-The key step to gain upper management support is to prove the upgrading is a right move.
+The key step to gain upper management support is to prove the upgrading is the right move.
 Listing the advantages that your legacy PBX isn’t capable of is most straightforward.
-Based on your complete network and infrastructure assessment, present your proposed solutions and state your case as to why it’s the best option.
+Based on your complete network and infrastructure assessment, present your proposed solutions, and state your case as to why it’s the best option.
 Here are several common VoIP advantages to help dissipate your boss’s concerns.